alexreisner/geocoder/README.md

 Error Handling
 --------------

-By default Geocoder will rescue any exceptions raised by calls to the geocoding service and return an empty array (using warn() to inform you of the error).
-You can override this and implement custom error handling for certain exceptions by using the `:always_raise` option:
+By default Geocoder will rescue any exceptions raised by calls to a geocoding service and return an empty array (using warn() to inform you of the error).
+You can override this on a per-exception basis, and also have Geocoder raise its own exceptions for certain events (eg: API quota exceeded) by using the `:always_raise` option:

     Geocoder.configure(:always_raise => [SocketError, TimeoutError])